holoviz/panel/doc/developer_guide/index.md

 As Panel uses notebooks for much of the documentation, this will take significant time to run (around an hour).

-A development version of Panel can be found [here](https://holoviz-dev.github.io/panel/).
+A development version of the Panel docs can be found [here](https://holoviz-dev.github.io/panel/).
 You can ask a maintainer if they want to make a dev release for your PR, but there is no guarantee they will say yes.

 To be able to run cells interactively you need `pyodide` server, this can be ran with: